Kwindati/GoOutside-Retail-Sales-Analytics-BigQuery-to-Looker-Studio/README.md

 ### SQL Queries

 The SQL queries used for data exploration, transformation and analysis were developed directly in BigQuery.
-Since the original BigQuery environment is no longer accessible due to the Sandbox retention period, the relevant SQL queries are provided in this repository for transparency and reproducibility.
+Since the original BigQuery environment is no longer accessible due to the Sandbox retention period, the relevant SQL queries are provided in this repository for transparency and reproducibility (see attached **Used SQL Queries in BigQuery.pdf**).

 ---
 # Data Analytics Workflow